 Whether you’re already feeling hot flashes associated with menopause, or if you know they’re coming and want to plan accordingly, you’ll need to see an expert gynecologist.
-The team at Women’s and Maternity Care Specialists in Orlando and Winter Park, Florida, specializes in treating menopausal symptoms.
+The team at OB/GYN Care Orlando in Winter Park, Florida, specializes in treating menopausal symptoms.
 Since there isn’t a way to avoid menopause, his goal is to help you maintain your health and make your experience as comfortable as possible.

-There isn’t always a specific blood test or evaluation test to see if you’re menopausal, however there are many things your doctor can do to help you evaluate your symptoms and concerns..
+There isn’t always a specific blood test or evaluation test to see if you’re menopausal, however, there are many things your doctor can do to help you evaluate your symptoms and concerns.
 In general, you’re in menopause if you have gone 12 months without having a menstrual period.
 This marks the official end of your menstrual cycles and fertility stage of life.
 While the average age for the onset of menopause is 51, you can start in your 40s, or later on in your 50s.
-Sometimes a woman is perimenopause for a long period of time before going all the way into full menopause.
+Sometimes a woman is in perimenopause for a long period of time before going all the way into full menopause.
 Perimenopause can cause significant symptoms and concerns and can most often be treated to help you transition with ease and optimal health.